Imig Music Building, E255

-Jeremy Reger comes to the voice department as vocal coach at the senior instructor level after holding the position of director of keyboard studies and collaborative arts at Christopher Newport University in Virginia.
+Jeremy Reger came to the voice department after holding the position of director of keyboard studies and collaborative arts at Christopher Newport University in Virginia.
 The international performer and educator says although the natural beauty of the region was a big draw, in the end it was the passion of the students and faculty at the College of Music that led him here.

 “There’s something special going on here,” says Reger.
 “The exceptional, creative, inspiring community created between faculty and students is palpable, and it’s very exciting to be a part of it.”